 Why do we need these different industries?

 To ensure the proper planning and management of a country’s international and local affairs, we need to divide the different sectors.
-It allows us to develop a greater understanding of each industry’s requirements and the skills set they need.
-Besides, a country reaches the ability to direct its resources and support to the different sectors.
-Imagine the chaos if we had no control over our different sectors.
+It allows us to develop a greater understanding of each industry’s requirements and the skill sets they need.
+Imagine the chaos if we had no control over our different sectors!

 Which Industry remains the most important?